studiometa/js-toolkit/docs/components/Tooltip.md

 - Type: `Number`
 - Default: `0`

-An integer who defined the offset between the tooltip content and the viewport (usefull for fixed navbar for example).
+An integer (in pixels) who defined the offset between the tooltip content and the viewport (usefull for fixed navbar for example).

 #### `styles`